-- You will be asked to read some short texts about everyday university life, such as a section from a university prospectus, an overview of forthcoming events, or a brochure, and decide which text relates to which task.
+- You will be asked to read some short texts about everyday university life, such as a section from a university prospectus, an overview of upcoming events, or a brochure, and decide which text relates to which task.

 - You will be required to read a journalistic text (approx. 450–550 words) on a scientific or socio-political topic and answer multiple choice questions on this text.

 - You will be asked to interpret a text written using academic language (approx. 550–650 words) from a specialized or university publication and decide whether various statements are true or false or whether the text does not give any information on these statements.

 - You will be asked to listen to a short dialogue about everyday university life, e.g. a conversation between two students, and simultaneously take notes on the questions asked.

 - You will be required to follow an interview or a discussion on a course-related or general academic topic and simultaneously decide whether statements about the audio recording are true or false.

 - You will be asked to listen to a presentation or an interview with an expert and provide short answers to questions focusing on its central ideas.

 - You will be given a topic and asked to draft a logical and structured text with the help of questions that guide you and statistical data.

 - You will be required to take a stance on this topic and justify your point of view.

 Oral expression (computer-aided exam)

 - You will complete seven tasks that put you in different situations that you are likely to face at a German university.